toblinkz/doc-ssr-test/content/verify-token.md

 ---
 title: Verify Token
 description: 'Termii provides RESTful API which is based on simple HTTP POST/GET requests.
 Our API lets you create, send, and verify messages, as well as, track your delivery statistics.'
-position: 12
+position: 11
 category: Token
 ---

-The verify token API, checks tokens sent to customers and returns a response confirming the status of the token.
+Verify token API, checks tokens sent to customers and returns a response confirming the status of the token.
 A token can either be confirmed as verified or expired based on the timer set for the token.

 <b>Endpoint :</b>